CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

     docker pull sangerpathogens/circlator

-are in Singularity replaced as
+are in Apptainer replaced as

     singularity pull docker://sangerpathogens/circlator